TimurKr/zimmer-context/README.md

     bear: bearSlice,
   },
   {
+    persist: {
+      // Do not specify to not use persist
-    version: 1, // Persist version, change whenever there is a breaking change in the structure of the store }
+      version: 1, // Persist version, change whenever there is a breaking change in the structure of the store },
+  }
 );
 ```